 The story touches upon heated topics such as child abuse and religious fanaticism.
 In particular, the cult aspect is controversial, as Japan has had its fair share of cult movements and devastating incidents.
-Most known is the sarin gas attack on the Tokyo subway system in 1995.
+Most known is the Tokyo subway sarin gas attack in 1995.

 Love Exposure handles these issues masterfully by defusing the controversy with comedy.
 As such, Sono allows himself to dive deeper into the mentality of the cult than most filmmakers have dared before him.
 Every aspect is handled by the means of allegory, analogy and parody, but between the lines there are frightfully serious connotations to consider.

 As for the entertainment value, the first-hour buildup of the film is nothing short of phenomenal.
 Yu’s character development is as gripping as it is cleverly executed.
 The momentum of the narrative is well-maintained for the remaining three hours as well, but the first hour outshines the rest.